 Red Kettles in Hampton Roads

-In 2013, The Salvation Army Hampton Roads Area Command will put out kettles on Friday, November 8.
-Volunteers interested in ringing a bell during the Red Kettle Campaign can sign-up via the link below.
+In 2016, The Salvation Army Hampton Roads Area Command will put out kettles on Friday, November 6.
+Volunteers interested in ringing a bell, setting up a special group or competitions can sign-up via link below or contact Volunteer Coordinator, Lauren Cossel.

 The History of Red Kettles